markusunger/200_OK_admin/case-study.md

 ### Multi-Tenancy REST Interfaces

-With its ephemeral nature, a _200 OK_ API will typically not generate much need for processing power or memory space, so a dedicated single-tenant architecture would result in a significant resource overhead, e.g. when providing an isolated environment (like a containerized deployment) consisting of an application server and a data store.
-A typical use case for a _200 OK_ API might require some light read and write access over the course of two days, while any pre-provisioned resources would sit idle for the rest of the APIs lifetime, needlessly consuming resources.
+A _200 OK_ API will typically not generate much need for processing power or memory space, so a dedicated single-tenant architecture would result in a significant resource overhead, e.g. when providing an isolated environment (like a containerized deployment) consisting of an application server and a data store for every tenant.
+A reprsentative use case for a _200 OK_ API might require some light read and write access over the course of two days, resulting in any pre-provisioned resources sitting idle for the rest of the APIs lifetime, needlessly consuming resources.

 Thus, the decision was made to create a multi-tenant application server whose design would still allow for horizontal or vertical scalability but would also acknowledge the light processor and memory loads that each API causes.
-The choice for such an application server fell on Node.js with the Express framework, both of which are well suited for such a multi-tenant system thanks to their flexibility and lightweight core.
+Multi-tenancy in this context means that all API access is handled by the same application process.
+The choice for such an application server fell on Node.js with the Express framework, both of which are well suited for this task thanks to their flexibility and lightweight core.

-This approach poses a fundamental problem in relation to multi-tenancy: Since each API receives a unique identifier but all requests are served by the same application, the tenants need to be rcognized.
-However, this can be solved within the constraints of the Express framework.
+This approach poses a fundamental problem in relation to multi-tenancy: Since each API receives a unique identifier but all requests are served by the same application, the tenants need to be recognized.

 Giving each API a unique identifier can be done in different ways, the most obvious one being a path-based, randomly created identifier.
 So an API with an identifier of `123456` would be available under `api.com/123456`.
 The biggest problem with that approach is how to then identify requests to an API compared to ones for the administrative web interface.
 The reverse proxy would need to apply pattern matching to identify API requests (like `api.com/123456`) and web requests (like `api.com/dashboard`).
 Depending on the complexity of the API identifier, this could mean creating dedicated whitelist for all web endpoints.